Information Governance Leadership and Vision

 Change and transformation programs often get off the ground from sheer force of will; from a leader who (because they’ve seen the consequences of benign neglect) has a conviction about the right thing to do and, has the credibility and skills necessary to align the organization around a goal.
 These people view their organization’s situation as a literal burning platform, a place where the organization simply cannot afford to remain without unacceptable risk and, they drive their efforts towards resolving that situation.

 To help those without that foresight, in 2020, Gartner did a good job of characterizing the burning platform in more objective terms.
-Its Market Guide for File Analysis Software (G00356351 dated 6 Feb 202) broke the drivers for an IG insurance policy into four dimensions:
+Its Market Guide for File Analysis Software (G00356351 dated 6 Feb 2022) broke the drivers for an IG insurance policy into four dimensions: compliance, risk, efficiency and value.

 For any organization’s IG leadership, whether that falls under compliance, the CIO/CDO’s office or wherever, the dimension that matters varies by industry, by organization or according to the individuals involved.
 To help, we’ll use these dimensions to build a menu of options from which to choose or to which to add.